motkeg/Enigma-machine/README.md

 # Enigma-machine
-An implementation of 'Enigm'-german cryptogrphic machine
+An implementation of 'Enigma'-german cryptogrphic machine - on JAVA